Topologically Integrated Geographic Encoding and Referencing

-Topologically Integrated Geographic Encoding and Referencing, or TIGER, or TIGER/Line is a format used by the United States Census Bureau to describe physical and cultural features such as roads, highways, city limits, rivers, and lakes, as well as areas such as census tracts.
-TIGER was developed to support and improve the Bureau's process of taking the Decennial Census.— Developed in collaboration with the United States Geological Survey during the 1980s, TIGER was the first nationwide digital map of roads, boundaries and water and was initially created for the 1990 Census to modernize the once-a-decade head count.
-However, its impact has extended well beyond its initial purpose by offering common map data in electronic form that powers today’s geographic information system industry.
-TIGER still serves as the basemap for many commercial and open-source map projects in very rural areas of the United States.
-However, commercial mapping companies now offer newer and more detailed mapping data in urban and high growth areas.
+Topologically Integrated Geographic Encoding and Referencing, known as TIGER or TIGER/Line, is a format used by the United States Census Bureau to describe physical and cultural features, including roads, highways, city limits, rivers, and lakes, as well as areas such as census tracts.
+The Bureau developed TIGER to support and enhance the process of conducting the Decennial Census.
+Developed in collaboration with the United States Geological Survey during the 1980s, TIGER became the first nationwide digital map of roads, boundaries, and water.
+It was initially created for the 1990 Census to modernize the once-a-decade headcount.
+However, its impact has extended well beyond its initial purpose by providing common map data in electronic form, which supports today's geographic information system industry.
+TIGER still serves as the basemap for many commercial and open-source map projects in rural areas of the United States.
+However, commercial mapping companies now provide newer and more detailed mapping data in urban and high-growth areas.

-The TIGER files do not contain the census demographic data, but merely the geospatial/map data.
-GIS can be used to merge census demographics or other data sources with the TIGER files to create maps and conduct analysis.
-The TIGER data is very popular for geocoding and reverse geocoding purposes in various databases: Oracle, SQL Server, PostgreSQL, Db2 and more; the most popular integration is with PostgreSQL via the PostGIS extension.
-TIGER data is available without cost because U.S. Government publications are required to be released into the public domain.
+The TIGER files contain only geospatial/map data and do not include census demographic data.
+GIS can merge census demographics and other data sources with the TIGER files to create maps and conduct analyses.
+TIGER data is available at no cost because U.S. Government publications must be released into the public domain.

 Coverage

-The TIGER/Line shapefile data includes complete coverage of the contiguous United States, Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the Midway Islands.
+The TIGER/Line shapefile data provides complete coverage of the contiguous United States, Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the Midway Islands.

-TIGER contains both land features such as roads, rivers, and lakes, as well as political and statistical areas such as counties, census tracts, and census blocks.
-Some of the political areas represented in TIGER are state and federally recognized tribal lands, cities, counties, congressional districts, and school districts.
-Others are statistical areas, including Metropolitan Statistical Areas (MSA), census tracts, census block groups, and census blocks.
-ZIP Code Tabulation Areas (ZCTA) are quasi-statistical areas which attempt to approximate, but do not exactly match, the delivery areas of USPS ZIP codes.
+TIGER includes both land features, such as roads, rivers, and lakes, and political and statistical areas, such as counties, census tracts, and census blocks.
+It also represents several political areas, including state and federally recognized tribal lands, cities, counties, congressional districts, and school districts.
+Others are statistical areas, including Metropolitan Statistical Areas (MSAs), census tracts, census block groups, and census blocks.
+ZIP Code Tabulation Areas (ZCTA) are quasi-statistical areas that aim to approximate, but do not exactly match, the delivery areas of USPS ZIP codes.
 ZIP codes are based on postal delivery routes and may not correspond to municipalities.